This walk is one of two walks in association with the renowned artist Anna Dillon

 and aerial landscape photographer Hedley Thorne

 .
 Anna and Hedley have an exciting collaborative exhibition in September - 'Wessex Airscapes' - at the Sewell Gallery in Radley College, near Abingdon.
 These walks add an extra dimension to the exhibition by taking us into their world though the historic landscape of the Nordic Wessex Downs which is the inspiration for their work and the exhibition.The Walk:

-Our walk starts out along the Ridgeway National Trail from Streatley (Rectory Road).
-Historic downland tracks and paths lead us up onto the North Wessex (Berkshire) Downs to explore Lowbury Hill before returning via Starveall and Streatley Warren.
-This is a walk of billowy Downs, sweeping coombs and awesome panoramic views.
-Along the way we take time to discover the rich landscape steeped in history from the prehistoric Ridgeway, a Roman Temple, a Saxon Battle and a mediaeval rabbit warren!
+Our walk start out from the pretty Oxfordshire village of Aston Tirrold, nestled at the foot of the North Wessex Downs.
+Historic downland tracks and paths lead us up to Lowbury Hill and the Ridgeway National Trail before returned through the hidden world of Juniper Valley.
+This is a walk of awesome panoramic views and along the way we take time to discover the rich landscape steeped in history from the prehistoric Ridgeway, a Roman Temple, a Saxon Battle and a vanished railway!
 The chalk hills are adorned with wild flowers and home to hares, skylarks, yellowhammers and curlew.What will it be like: